hasibzunair/adversarial-lesions/README.md

 * Train classifier using `train_ISIC_2016.ipynb` and evalute on the ISIC 2016 test set

 ### Models
-Weight file for both the translation and classification models will be made available soon.
-(Weight files are in my lab's secondary computer and I cannot excess remotely nor can I go due to pandemic!)
+Weight file for both the translation and classification model is made available under releases.

 ### License